 This feature allows up to five parties, including the conference originator, to participate in a conference call.
-Any voice terminal user, including operators at Direct Trunk Attendant Consoles and Switched Loop Attendant Consoles, can set up conferences.
+Any voice terminal user (the ATL cordless telephone user cannot participate in a conference call), including operators at Direct Trunk Attendant Consoles and Switched Loop Attendant Consoles, can set up conferences.
 Refer to the description of "Conference Drop" for additional information on conferencing.